-The databases which are available here were all created by many volunteers.
+These databases were created by many volunteers.
 If you would like to contribute time or resources to upcoming database projects, please contact Mario Toglia (church records) or Bill Manteria (civil records) for further information.

-The databases are indexes to original records, copies of which may usually be available from the organization that holds these records.
+The databases are indexes to original records.
+In most cases, copies are available from the organization that holds these records.
 Instructions and forms for requesting copies of the records are included in the description of each database or on the search results page.

 Here are a few techniques that may help you to get better results:

 There are two wildcard characters that can be used in most search engines.